microsoft/nni/docs/en_US/Tutorial/WebUI.rst

-* Support to search for a specific trial by its id, status, Trial No. and trial parameters.
+* Support searching for a specific trial by its id, status, Trial No. and trial parameters.

 1. Trial id: